isi-lincoln/pixiedork/README.md

 Note: when we `rvn status` it will builds the ansible inventory file, this will become to the future method of configuration for raven.

+## Important

+Check other branches- if you want to use nex:
+`git checkout nex-pxestore`

 ## Run it

 ```